AyrA/YtStream/README.md

 ### Streaming options

 - Disable anonymous streaming
+- Enable marking of ads
 - Configure ads for administrators
+- Limit number of video ids users can concatenate
 - Set audio bitrate and sampling frequency

 **CAUTION!** Read the warning below the bitrate and frequency settings.